plausible/website/_posts/2022-03-16-universal-google-analytics-will-stop-tracking-stats-on-july-1st-2023-and-theres-no-import-to-ga4.md

 ---
 layout: post
-title: Universal Google Analytics will stop tracking stats on July 1st 2023 (and there's no import to GA4)
+title: Google Analytics will stop tracking stats on July 1st 2023 (and there's no import to GA4)
 description: "Universal Google Analytics, the current version of Google Analytics, will stop counting stats on July 1st 2023.
 The new Google Analytics 4 will be replacing Universal Analytics. "